Financial Aid Frequently Asked Questions

 When are bills available?

-After you register for classes, your bill will become available on VIP.
+After you register for classes, your bill will become available on SSC.
 Click on SCHEDULE and BILL to see your schedule, your charges, available financial aid and any balance.
 The spring schedule and your bill will become available approximately the 22nd of November.
 You will not receive a bill in the mail.
-You can pay your fees by using VIP or pay in person at the Cashiers Office in the Health Education Complex, Suite 2081.
-See Critical Dates for semester billing dates and current information.
+You can pay your fees by using SSC or pay in person at the Cashiers Office in the Health Education Complex, Suite 2081.
+See critical dates for semester billing dates and current information.
 Contact Student Account Services (Cashier's Office) at (864) 503-5326 with questions.

-What is the Web fee payment system (VIP)?
+What is the Web fee payment system (SSC)?

 May I pay my charges without a bill?